vgiansanti/Kallisto-scATAC/README.md

 The files are:

-* Kallisto_scATAC.ipynb : this notebook contains the analysis performed with Scanpy (python commands)
+* Kallisto_scATAC.ipynb: this notebook contains the analysis performed with Scanpy (python commands)

 * 01_kallisto_scATAC_clustering.Rmd: this contains the analysis performed with Seurat (R commands)